bowserd1/Iowa-Food-Coop/README.md

 **4.** Finally, there were several categorical variables that I one-hot-encoded to prepare for modelling.
 These varibles included: customer pick up locations, how the customer heard about the IFC, and the customer's membership status.

 ## 6. Modelling
+Moving into the modelling stage, I decided to try a random forest regression and xgboost regression.
+As I mentioned previously, the rows in this problem are not independent, making it not a great candidate for linear regression.

+For accuracy metrics, I decided to evaluate the models using root mean squared error because of how the IFC plans to use this project.
+This will penalize the model for having predictions that are farther from reality.
+(Once I predict the amount each customer will buy, the IFC plans to offer incentives to people to increase their purchase amount.
+If the model is off by a small amount it isn't as much of a problem.
+Consider the following situation: if the model predicts a customer will spend $20 next week, but they will actually already spend $150, giving them an incentive like $20 off your next order of $100 will cost the IFC money because they were already going to spend $100.
+However, if the model predict someone will spend $20, and they are acutally going to spend $50, the model is off by $20, but the incentive will still provide benefit to the IFC).